Napat/git_newbie/README.md

-# git_for_newbie
+# About

-Training Resources for git newbies.
+Newbie training resources.
 See content for more detail.